EricDriussi/host-your-own/README.md

 # Host your stuff

-> '*Easy to use*' Ansible script to set up a VPS in one go.
+> Ansible script to set up your self-hosting VPS in one go.

 Simple Ansible playbook that provides you with: